-- a) What worked?
+- What worked? a)

-- b) What progress you have made?
+- What progress you have made? b)

-- c) What didn't worked?
+- What didn't worked? c)

-- d) What improvements can you bring to make more progress?
+- What improvements can you bring to make more progress?

 e) What is the next action you can do to register progress?

 Also, these questions can be used by the entrepreneur to assess the progress by himself.